v1k70rk4/ha-samsungtv-smart/README.md

 You can configure additional option for the component using configuration variable in `configuration.yaml` section.<br/>
 Some of this option are available only during component configuration because are stored in the registry during setup phase, other can be changed in `configuration.yaml` at any moment.<br/>

-Section in `configuration.yaml` file must always start with `host` as shown in the following example:<br/>
+Section in `configuration.yaml` file can also not be present if you configure the componet using web interface.
+If you want configure any parameters, you must create one section that start with `- host` as shown in the example below:<br/>
 ```
 samsungtv_smart:
   - host: <YOUR TV IP ADDRES>